JoesCodingProjects/playwright-saucedemo/README.txt

-this will setup a virtual environment, activate it by running '.\venv\Scripts\Activate' install the required packages by running 'pip install -r requirements.txt' install playwright browsers by running 'playwright install' You can then run the tests by simply running 'behave' in the project folder
+this will setup a virtual environment, activate it by running '.\venv\Scripts\Activate' install the required packages by running 'pip install -r requirements.txt' install playwright browsers by running 'playwright install' Install the test runner by running 'pip install behave'

+You can then run the tests by simply running 'behave' in the project folder

 I've also added tags to the Scenarios, you can run them individually by running behave --tags 'scenario name'(e.g. behave --tags valid login)